Gates Foundation: History

 In 1994, the foundation was formed as the William H. Gates Foundation.
 In May 2002, the foundation purchased stocks in pharmaceutical companies Johnson & Johnson, Merck, and Pfizer.
 On June 15, 2006, Gates announced his plans to transition out of a day-to-day role with Microsoft, effective July 31, 2008, to allow him to devote more time to working with the foundation.
-The first CEO of the foundation, until she stepped down in 2008, was Patty Stonesifer.
+The first CEO of the foundation was Patty Stonesifer, who stepped down in 2008.

 In 2005, Bill Gates and Melinda French Gates, along with the Irish rock musician Bono, were named by Time as Persons of the Year 2005 for their outstanding charitable work.
-In the case of the Gateses, the work referenced was that of BMGF.
-On May 12, 2008, it was announced that Jeff Raikes would replace Stonesifer as the CEO of the BMGF.
+In the case of the Gateses, the work referenced was that of the Gates Foundation.
+On May 12, 2008, it was announced that Jeff Raikes would replace Stonesifer as the CEO of the foundation.

-The foundation announced in January 2005 that it would build its headquarters campus on 12 acre adjacent to the Seattle Center in Downtown Seattle.
-The foundation purchased the property for $50.4 million from the Seattle city government, who would help build a 1,000-stall public parking garage and assist with cleanup of the land, which had been used as a Metro Transit bus base.
-The two-building headquarters campus opened in June 2011 at a cost of $500 million and was designed by NBBJ.
+The Gates Foundation announced in January 2005 that it would build its headquarters on 12 acre adjacent to the Seattle Center in Downtown Seattle.
+The foundation purchased the property for $50.4 million from the Seattle municipal government, which would help build a 1,000-stall public parking garage and assist with cleanup of the land, which had been used as a Metro Transit bus base.
+The two-building campus opened in June 2011 at a cost of $500 million and was designed by NBBJ.
 The design was awarded LEED Platinum status for its environmentally friendly features, including a living roof, a rainwater retention pool, and a rooftop solar array.
 The campus also features the large-scale fiber sculpture Impatient Optimist by artist Janet Echelman, installed in the public plaza outside the main building.

 In 2010, the foundation's founders started the Commission on Education of Health Professionals for the 21st Century, entitled "Transforming education to strengthen health systems in an interdependent world."

-A 2011 survey of grantees found that many believed the foundation did not make its goals and strategies clear and sometimes did not understand those of the grantees; that the foundation's decision-making and grantmaking procedures were too opaque; and that its communications could be more consistent and responsive.
+A 2011 survey of grantees found that many believed the foundation did not make its goals and strategies clear and sometimes did not understand those of the grantees; that the foundation's decision-making and grant-making procedures were too opaque; and that its communications could be more consistent and responsive.
 The foundation's response was to improve the clarity of its explanations, make "orientation calls" to grantees upon awarding grants, tell grantees who their foundation contact is, give timely feedback when they receive a grantee report, and establish a way for grantees to provide anonymous or attributed feedback to the foundation.
 The foundation also launched a podcast series.